ezg27/Tribe-EQ/README.md

 ```
 cd controllers
 ```
-2. To run tests, use command:
+2. Make sure mongo is still running in Terminal, then to run tests use the command:
 ```
 go test
 ```